With A Warm, Caring Staff and Stunningly Natural Results,

 October is Breast Cancer Awareness Month.
-According to U.S. Breast Cancer Statistics, about one in eight women will develop invasive breast cancer over the course of her lifetime.
+According to U.S. Breast Cancer Statistics, about one in eight women will develop invasive breast cancer throughout their lifetime.
 Specifically, in 2017, an estimated 252,710 new cases of invasive breast cancer are expected to be diagnosed in women in the United States.

-Henry Ford originally said, “Coming together is a beginning; keeping together is progress; working together is success.”
-Though the once famous business magnate may not have specifically been referring to the fight against breast cancer, the quote still fits.
+Henry Ford said, “Coming together is a beginning; keeping together is progress; working together is a success.”
+Though the once-famous business magnate may not have specifically been referring to the fight against breast cancer, the quote still fits.
 After all, it is only after we come together, stay together, and work together, that we will finally find a cure for breast cancer!

 At CARE Plastic Surgery, we are doing our part to bring awareness to everyone – men, women, and children.
 We are currently running our “Campaign for Awareness,” in which all month long we are showcasing the need to remember the staggering realities of breast cancer, how far we have come since the beginning stages, and the battle that still lies ahead of us.

-Whether you have personally experienced breast cancer, or know someone who has, or just want to support the cause, we invite you and your family to stop in all month long and pick up a complimentary bracelet to help prove that you do “CARE for the cure!”
+Whether you have personally experienced breast cancer, or know someone who has or just wants to support the cause, we invite you and your family to stop in all month long and pick up a complimentary bracelet to help prove that you do “CARE for the cure!”
 Remember, the most effective and positive weapon in the fight against breast cancer is awareness.

 The following are alarming facts and statistics regarding breast cancer and women in the United States:

-- About 95 percent of all breast cancers occur in women who are 40 years old and older.
+- About 95 percent of all breast cancers occur in women 40 years and older.